sourcegraph/sourcegraph-public-snapshot/doc/user/index.md

 ## Who should use Sourcegraph?

-All developers, except:

-- Sourcegraph is more useful to developers working with larger codebases or teams (15+ developers).
+Sourcegraph would be most useful to developers who frequently search, read, or review code, ideally working with larger codebases or teams of 15 or more.

-- If you rarely search, read, or review code, you probably won't find Sourcegraph useful.
-(But you should start reading and reviewing more code!)
+If these conditions do not apply, Sourcegraph may not be useful for you.

 ## Who else uses Sourcegraph?